Roy T. Abbott III Memorial Prize in Geosciences

 The Roy T. Abbott III Memorial Prize in Geosciences will be awarded to that student

-in the senior class whose major is the Department of Geosciences; who, in the judgment
+in the senior class whose major is geoscience; who, in the judgment of the faculty

-of the faculty of the Department, has demonstrated the most enthusiasm and improvement
+of the Geosciences Department, has demonstrated the most enthusiasm and improvement

 in the undergraduate program; and preferably, a student who has been admitted to a